Ideological bias on Wikipedia: Articles related to American politics

+A 2014 study conducted on ten different versions of Wikipedia revealed that disputes among editors on the subject of politics (including politicians, political parties, political movements, and ideologies) accounted for approximately 25% of disputes.

-A study published in 2015 focusing on the English edition of Wikipedia examined the removal of positive or negative information in biographies of US senators.
-The researchers introduced positive and negative content, sourced from reliable references, into the biographical entries of US senators.
+A 2015 study of English Wikipedia examined the removal of positive or negative information in biographies of U.S. senators, though not in terms of ideological bias.
+The researchers introduced positive and negative content, sourced from reliable references, into the biographical entries of U.S. senators.
 Their findings revealed that negative content was more likely to be removed and were removed at a faster rate compared to positive content.
-The researchers concluded that a significant editorial bias exists in Wikipedia entries related to current US senators.
+The researchers concluded that a significant editorial bias exists in Wikipedia entries in favor of current U.S. senators of either major party.
 However, when a similar test was conducted on the Wikipedia pages of recently retired and deceased senators, the same discrepancy in the removal of positive and negative content was not observed.
 This suggests that the bias identified is specific to the pages of active politicians and does not indicate a systemic issue within Wikipedia.
 The authors concluded that information generated through collaborative projects such as Wikipedia may be susceptible to an editorial bias that favors politically active individuals.

-In a 2017 report from Harvard's Berkman Klein Center for Internet & Society, Wikipedia was identified as a center-right website in the study's "candidate valence" scale, which used the political orientation of X users who shared content from the website as a measure of the website's political lean throughout the 2016 US elections.
+In a 2017 report from Harvard's Berkman Klein Center for Internet & Society, Wikipedia was identified as a center-right website in the study's "candidate valence" scale, which used the political orientation of X users who shared content from the website as a measure of the website's political lean throughout the 2016 U.S. elections.
 Wikipedia was one of only three websites identified as center-right by the report, the other two websites being RealClearPolitics and National Review.

-A 2023 study compared articles on controversial topics across multiple community-managed wikis: the study intended to test whether the policy orientation of a collaborative wiki project would produce a slant in the content, by selecting the crowd of contributors.
-The findings showed that the content of wikis with explicit ideological biases, such as RationalWiki and Conservapedia, is more unbalanced than that of wikis (such as Wikipedia) or encyclopedias (such as Encyclopedia Britannica) advocating neutrality.
+A 2023 study compared articles on controversial topics across multiple community-managed wikis to test whether the policy orientation of a collaborative wiki project would produce a slant in the content, by selecting the crowd of contributors.
+The findings showed that the content of wikis with explicit ideological biases, such as RationalWiki and Conservapedia, is more unbalanced than that of wikis (such as Wikipedia) or encyclopedias (such as Encyclopædia Britannica) advocating neutrality.
 Wikipedia's content had no significantly bigger slant than that of Britannica, while both RationalWiki and Conservapedia were "more loaded with moral content".

-A 2024 study by David Rozado of the Manhattan Institute observed that Wikipedia had a liberal bias and expressed concern that "some of the politically biased sentiment associations embedded in Wikipedia articles also pop up in OpenAI’s language models".
+A 2023 study from the American Political Science Review found that changes in interpretations of wiki policy and the departure of certain editors over time led Wikipedia to take firmer stances on contested issues, resulting in an increase in the site's perceived reliability and "producing a type of content that is distinctly anti-pseudoscience and anti-conspiracy theories, and which has the perception of a liberal bent in U.S. politics".

+A 2024 paper published by the Manhattan Institute, a conservative think tank, concluded that Wikipedia articles tended to associate greater negative sentiment with public figures and organizations on the right than those on the left.